microsoft/clrmd/Documentation/GettingStarted.md

 Note that `target.ClrVersions` is an `IList<ClrInfo>`.
-We can have two copies of CLR loaded into the process in the side-by-side scenario (that is, both v2 and v4 loaded into the process at the same time).
+We can have two copies of CLR loaded into the process in the side-by-side scenario (that is, both v2 and v4 loaded into the process at the same time).  `ClrInfo` also has information about the version of the dac you need to debug this process.
+In practice though, you should (hopefully) not need to manually download the dac.

-As you can see, ClrInfo has information which will help you track down the correct dac to load.
-Once you have found the correct location of the dac (or downloaded it from the symbol server), you then create an instance of ClrRuntime with the full path to the dac:
+The next step to getting useful information out of ClrMD is to construct an instance of the `ClrRuntime` class.
+This class represents one CLR runtime in the process.
+To create one of these classes, use `ClrInfo.CreateRuntime` and you will create the runtime for the selected version:

+    ClrInfo runtimeInfo = dataTarget.ClrInfo[0];  // just using the first runtime ClrRuntime runtime = runtimeInfo.CreateRuntime();

+You can also create a runtime from a dac location on disk if you know exactly where it is:

-    ClrRuntime runtime = target.CreateRuntime(@"C:\work\mscordacwks.dll");
+    ClrInfo runtimeInfo = dataTarget.ClrInfo[0];  // just using the first runtime ClrRuntime runtime = runtimeInfo.CreateRuntime(@"C:\work\mscordacwks.dll");

+Lastly, note that create runtime with no parameters is equivalent to checking `ClrInfo.LocalMatchingDac`, and if that is null, ClrMD will attempt to download the correct dac from the symbol server using `DataTarget.SymbolLocator.FindBinary`.

 We will cover what to actually do with a `ClrRuntime` object in the next few tutorials.